HughesNet Internet in Rhode Island at a Glance

 About HughesNet Satellite Internet in Rhode Island

 HughesNet is one of the nation's leading satellite internet providers, delivering broadband service to customers across Rhode Island using its advanced Jupiter satellite system in geostationary orbit.
 Unlike cable or fiber, HughesNet does not require ground-based infrastructure to reach your home.
-A small satellite dish installed on your property communicates directly with a satellite 22,000 miles above the equator, meaning service is available anywhere in Rhode Island with a clear view of the southern sky, from Providence, Warwick, and Cranston to the most remote corners of the state.
+A small satellite dish installed on your property communicates directly with a satellite 22,000 miles above the equator, meaning service is available anywhere in Rhode Island with a clear view of the southern sky, from Providence, Warwick.
+Cranston to the most remote corners of the state.

 While Rhode Island is the smallest state and largely suburban, some communities in the western hills and on Block Island have limited broadband options.
 For these communities, HughesNet provides a modern broadband connection that simply cannot be matched by the limited or nonexistent wired options available.
-Rhode Island features Narragansett Bay, Block Island, the Atlantic coastline, and gently rolling terrain throughout the state, and HughesNet's satellite technology overcomes these geographic barriers by beaming internet directly to your home regardless of terrain or distance from urban infrastructure.
+Rhode Island features Narragansett Bay, Block Island, the Atlantic coastline, and gently rolling terrain throughout the state.
+HughesNet's satellite technology overcomes these geographic barriers by beaming internet directly to your home regardless of terrain or distance from urban infrastructure.

 Block Island, located 13 miles off the Rhode Island coast, faces unique broadband challenges as an island community.
 Mainland western Rhode Island towns like Foster, Glocester, and West Greenwich also have areas where cable broadband doesn't reach every residence.
 HughesNet provides satellite coverage that ignores these geographic barriers.